 (5) A statement that the disqualification period will begin at once, regardless of whether the individual is currently receiving benefits.

 (6) Notice to the remaining assistance group members, if any, of the benefits they will receive during the disqualification period.

-In the food stamp program, the notice may alternatively inform the remaining assistance group members that they must reapply because the certification period has expired.
+In the food assistance program, the notice may alternatively inform the remaining assistance group members that they must reapply because the certification period has expired.

-(D) The disqualification notice shall be accompanied by a "Notice of Overpayment," and/or a "Food Stamp Repayment Agreement," JFS 07442 (rev. 4/2002), or the computer-generated equivalents, unless those notices have already been provided.
+(D) The disqualification notice shall be accompanied by a JFS 07442 "Food Assistance Repayment Agreement" (rev. 11/2008), or the computer-generated equivalent, unless that form has already been provided.